ryanmcdermott/terraform-microservices-example/README.md

 # terraform-microservices-example

-This project is a simple example of using Terraform to deploy two microservices to AWS (GCP coming soon!) that can communicate with each other via servive discovery.
+This project is a simple example of using Terraform to deploy two microservices to AWS (GCP coming soon!) that can communicate with each other via service discovery.
 The two microservices are a frontend webserver (using Next.js) and a backend API server (using Flask).
 You can use any framework/libraries you want for these microservices, what's provided here is just a starting point!

 ## Installation